 “I think it was a great performance for our team,” Orlando City Head Coach Oscar Pareja said after the match.
 “The personality and, and the consistency in our sequences today was very good and was the highlight of our team, so I’m very pleased.”

-Daniel Salloi got the game’s first shot with a slow roller at Gallese in the sixth minute.
+Daniel Salloi got the game’s first shot on target with a slow roller at Gallese in the sixth minute.
 Ruan then got down the right a few times but struggled with his crossing accuracy.

-Sporting had a good opportunity early when Smith was booked for a foul just outside the area on a ball he felt he won fairly.
-The hosts appeared to cash in on the training ground set piece as a shot was fired off of Akindele, forcing Gallese to change directions to make a good save.
-However, he couldn’t control the rebound and Nicolas Isimat-Mirin got there first to slot it home in the 13th minute.
-After a VAR check, the goal was correctly overturned as Isimat-Mirin was well offside when the initial shot was taken.
+Sporting had a good opportunity early when Smith was booked for a foul just outside the area on a ball he obviously felt he won fairly.
+The hosts appeared to cash in on the training ground set piece, as a shot was fired off of Akindele, forcing Gallese to change directions to make a good save.
+However, he couldn’t control the rebound, and Nicolas Isimat-Mirin got there first to slot it home in the 13th minute.
+After a video review, the goal was correctly overturned as Isimat-Mirin was well offside when the initial shot was taken.

 The Lions continued to grow in confidence throughout the half and started controlling play.
 Nani fizzed a cross through the six in the 26th minute and Michel was inches from giving it the touch it needed to go in.